5 Things You Didn’t Know About Beaverton, Oregon

 The first acquired land claim in Beaverton went to Lawrence Hall in 1847.
 He and his brother built the first grist mill in the area, with many soon to follow, providing support for Oregon’s early agriculture communities.
 The other early influential industry at the time was logging and wood products, with the first sawmill established in the Beaverton area by Thomas Hicklin Denney and his wife Berrilla in 1849.
 In 1850, the Portland-Tualatin Valley Plank Road Company set out to build plank roads along Canyon Road between Portland and Hillsboro to accommodate the transportation of agricultural and wood products.
 Despite financial problems, the construction of the road made it as far as Beaverton by 1860.

 Motion pictures came to Beaverton in 1920 with the construction of Premium Picture Productions near Erickson Street.
 The company employed local residents but went bankrupt in 1925 after making about 15 movies.
-When the studio closed, the site became an aircraft hangar factory, and Watts Airport was built, and for a time, Beaverton was known as a location for home-built airplanes.
+When the studio closed, the site became an aircraft hangar factory, and Watts Airport was built.
+For a time, Beaverton was known as a location for home-built airplanes.

 One of Beaverton’s long-time companies is Beaverton Foods, owned and operated by the Biggi family and started by Rose Biggi in 1929.
 They make gourmet condiments and ship across the globe.